clarity-h2020/scenario-analysis/README.md

 ### Drupal REST API

 We just need to access the [Drupal REST API](https://csis-dev.myclimateservice.eu/jsonapi/user/user/) to retrieve the Basic Auth Credentials for accessing the EMIKAT REST API.
 The credentials are stored in the user profile in field `field_basic_auth_credentials`.
 The request will fail if the user is not logged-in in CSIS.
-The relevant in code is in operation `drupalRestApi.initEmikatCredentials` in [drupalService.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/services/drupalService.js).
+The relevant code is in operation `drupalRestApi.initEmikatCredentials` in [drupalService.js](https://github.com/clarity-h2020/scenario-analysis/blob/dev/app/scripts/services/drupalService.js).

 ### EMIKAT API

-EMIKAT defines one table view for **aggregated** heat wave and pluvial flood impact.
+EMIKAT defines one table view for **aggregated** heat wave and pluvial flood impact scenarios.
 The id of the view is `2994`.
 An Example *request* for scenario `3183` looks like:
 [https://service.emikat.at/EmiKatTst/api/scenarios/3183/feature/view.2994/table/data?rownum=1000&filter=SZ_ID=3183](https://service.emikat.at/EmiKatTst/api/scenarios/3183/feature/view.2994/table/data?rownum=1000&filter=SZ_ID=3183)

-The respective response looks like:
+The respective *response* looks like:

 ```JSON
 {